Forest kindergarten: Activities

-Location and organization
+Location and organisation

 Forest kindergartens operate mainly in woodland.
 There should be a building where children can shelter from extreme weather.
 They may also spend a small part of each day indoors, although that is more likely to be for administrative and organisational reasons, such as to provide a known location where parents can deliver and collect their children.
 If the woodland is too far away to walk, a vehicle might reluctantly be used for transport.

 Children are encouraged to dress for the weather, with waterproof clothes and warm layers, according to the climate.